cloudflare/cloudflare-docs/products/load-balancing/src/content/understand-basics/pools.md

 Since these examples require specific hostnames per origin, your load balancer could not properly route traffic _without_ a `Host` header override.

 If you need an origin `Host` header override, add it when [creating](/create-load-balancer-ui#create-and-add-origin-pools) or editing a pool.
+For security reasons, this header also needs to be a subdomain of the overall zone.
+See [Configure Cloudflare and Heroku](https://support.cloudflare.com/hc/articles/205893698-Configure-Cloudflare-and-Heroku-over-HTTPS) for more details.

 For details about how origin and monitor `Host` headers interact, see [Host header prioritization](/understand-basics/monitors#host-header-prioritization).